lhthienan23/azure-devops/README.md

 # Overview

-A Python Flask web application using Azure to demonstrate Continuous Integration and Continuous Delivery
+A Python Flask web application using Azure to demonstrate Continuous Integration and Continuous Delivery.

 ## Project Plan